Ananya-A-K/NodeScribe/README.md

 Built using the MERN stack: MongoDB (NoSQL database), Express.js (web framework), React.js (frontend library), and Node.js (runtime environment).

 Demonstrates clear separation of concerns with a modular folder structure for models, controllers, routes, and middleware.

+🔒 Firebase Authentication
+Uses Firebase Authentication for user authentication, providing a secure and scalable solution for user management.
+Integrates a third-party authentication service into a full-stack application.

+🚀 Deployment on render
+Deployed both the frontend and backend on the render platform, providing a scalable and reliable hosting solution.

 🧠 RESTful API Design
 Implements a fully functional REST API that supports GET, POST, PUT, and DELETE operations for managing notes.